 There are over 800,000 on-call firefighters in the United States.
 The Brighton Area Fire Department currently has 81 paid-on-call firefighters on the department.
 Each member is well trained and is required to complete the State of Michigan Fire Fighter I and II training as well as complete Medical First Responder (MFR) training before they are allowed to enter what is called the “hot zone” or participate in “patient care” during an emergency.
 Many of our on-call members have careers outside the fire service and bring to the department a wide range of backgrounds and skill sets including; Laborers, Professional Services, Managers for Small and Large Corporations, Professional Business Owners and etc.

-To better serve the community on week days, when the majority of on-call firefighters are working at their full-time career jobs, the BAFD has a dayshift program (Monday – Friday), 6:00 AM to 6:00 PM with a staff of one fire officer and three firefighters and Saturdays from 7:00 AM to 5:00 PM.
+To better serve the community on week days, when the majority of on-call firefighters are working at their full-time career jobs, the Authority utilizes on-duty personnel (Monday – Friday), 6:00 AM to 6:00 PM with a staff of one fire officer and three firefighters and Saturdays from 7:00 AM to 5:00 PM.
 These positions are filled by a combination of full-time and part-time paid-on-call firefighters.
+Outside of those hours, the Authority utilizes two on-duty staff with paid on call staff to respond to emergencies.

 The Brighton Area Fire Department is funded by a fire millage equaling 1.25 mills from Genoa Township, Brighton Township and the City of Brighton through property taxes.
 The BAFD reports to the Brighton Area Fire Authority who manages the overall fire department operation.
 The Brighton Area Fire Authority is composed of two board members from each municipality served by the fire department and one citizen.
 Typically the Brighton Area Fire Authority Board Meetings are held on the 2nd Thursday of each month.